senseiji/blog4/_posts/data-engineering/2021-05-22-data-engineering-jobs-during-covid-19-pandemic.md

 #
 subheadline: "Data Engineering"
 title: "Data Engineering Jobs During Covid 19 Pandemic"
 teaser: "Are you wondering about the Data Engineering Jobs during COVID-19?You’re at the right place.
-This article will help you understand the Covid-19 impact on the Data Engineering job market.Remember the work-life before things went downhill in 202"
+This article will help you understand the Covid-19 impact on the Data Engineering job market.Remember the work-life before things went downhill in 2020?Probably not.The old way of living seems like a blur when you look back at it.The Covid-19 pandemic has brought the economies of the world"
 categories:
   - Data Engineering